 Medical School: Philadelphia College of Osteopathic Medicine

-Degrees earned: B.S. in biology with a minor in chemistry, Montclair State University; M.B.A. fast track with a concentration in international business, Point Park University
+Degrees earned: B.S. in biology with a minor in chemistry, Montclair State University; M.B.A. with a concentration in International Business, Point Park University

 Graduation years: B.S. in 2006; M.B.A. in 2010

 Interests: Visiting museums and volunteering at health clinics

 What did you decide to pursue an M.B.A. degree?

 Business is an important aspect of medicine and often something that is missing from medical education.
 I wanted to become acquainted with business administration before entering medical school and earn my M.B.A. degree beforehand so I wouldn't have to stay in medical school another year.
 Plus, at the time I was still going through the medical school application process so it was an opportune time.